-More Than Just Memos: How Internal Comms Builds Culture, Curiosity, and Accountability
+Beyond Just Updates: How Internal Communications Builds Culture, Curiosity, and Accountability

 Brooklyn, NY

-When you're part of an inspired organization, your team isn’t just clocking in - they’re showing up with heart.
+When you're part of a misson-driven organization, your team isn’t just clocking in - they’re showing up because they care.
 But purpose alone doesn’t guarantee alignment, clarity, or connection.
 That’s where strong internal communications come in.

-At 10F Communications we’ve seen and shown that the way you communicate inside your organization deeply affects how you show up outside of it.
+At 10F Communications we know the way you communicate inside your organization deeply affects how you show up outside of it.

 Let’s talk about how intentional internal communications can help build a stronger, more connected team.